KarenHarley/KarenHarley/README.md

 - 🔭 I’m currently working several personal projects...
 - 🌱 As of now, I am continuing to learn programing and web development in depth.
 - 💬 Ask me about ANYTHING related to projects...
-- 📫 How to reach me: Email me!
+- 📫 How to reach me: Email me at karenharley88@gmail.com
 - ⚡ Fun fact: I love Animals and Music!

 <!--